|Quick Facts: Food Service Managers|

 Food service managers are responsible for the daily operation of restaurants or other establishments that prepare and serve food and beverages.

 Food service managers work in restaurants, hotels, school cafeterias, and other establishments where food is prepared and served.
 They often work evenings, weekends, and holidays.
 The work is often hectic, and dealing with dissatisfied customers may be stressful.

 How to Become a Food Service Manager

-Food service managers typically need a high school diploma and several years of experience in the food service industry working as a cook, waiter or waitress, or supervisor of food preparation and serving workers.
-Some receive additional training at a community college, technical or vocational school, culinary school, or 4-year college.
+Food service managers typically need a high school diploma and several years of work experience in the food service industry.
+Some receive additional training at community colleges, technical or vocational schools, culinary schools, or 4-year colleges.